Through Teddington and onto London

 It was going to be a 3 day trip to get to St Kat’s which is situated just below Tower Bridge and right in the centre of London (Oh and about 24 locks).
 Needless to say we were excited about this trip.

 In true English style, day one was a grey miserable rainy day, only to be brightened up by a Pride Parade at one of the locks.
-It took about 12 hours to get from Reading to Maidenhead and 11 locks, which fortunately were almost all being operated by a lock-keeper.
+It took about 12 hours to get from Reading to Maidenhead and through 11 locks, which fortunately were mostly operated by a lock-keeper.
 A seafood chowder was a welcome evening meal and an early night for the start of the next leg.

 A little romantic weekend away aka engine test run